 What is Cijin (Qijin) Island?

 Cijin or Qijin Island is a small and narrow island about 10-15 minutes away by ferry from Kaohsiung harbor.
-It’s a popular day trip destination known for its long stretch of black sand beach, its historical and religious structures, and some of the best seafood in Kaohsiung.
+It’s a popular day trip destination known for its long stretch of black sand beach, its historical and religious structures, and some of the best seafood in Kaohsiung City.

 How to Get to Cijin Island

-To get to Cijin Island, you’ll need to take the Kaohsiung MRT to Sizihwan Station.
-From there, it’s about a 5-10 minute walk to Gushan Terminal where you can take a quick ferry to Cijin Island.
+To explore Cijin Island, you’ll need to take the Kaohsiung MRT to Sizihwan Station.
+From there, it’s about a 5-10 minute walk to the Gushan ferry pier station where you can take a quick ferry to Cijin Island.
 A ferry ticket will cost you NTD 25 each way.
 You can pay for this using an EasyCard if you have one.

 Cijin Island Attractions